Skidout/Jiffyedit/README.md

   Enter ? for help, if you need it.
   The command will be all one line, structured like this:

-    (PATH OF FILE) [sr]
+    (PATH OF FILE) [plugin name] -editor
-    ex. jiffyedit /home/user/Videos/myvid.mp4 [sr]
+    ex. jiffyedit /home/user/Videos/myvid.mp4 [sr] -shotcut
-    or jiffyedit /home/user/Videos/myvid.mp4 [sr db25 mt0.5 bf0.4 ]
+    or jiffyedit /home/user/Videos/myvid.mp4 [sr db25 mt0.5 bf0.4 ] -pitivi

   Where (PATH OF FILE) is the path of the video file you want to remove silence from.
+  In the square brackets is the call for the plugin you wish to use.
+This may not match the name of the plugin.
+Only one clipper may be used at a time.

   [sr] is for silence remove.
   bf# - Set buffer.
 A buffer at the beginning and end of each clip.
 Helps avoid jarring audio clipping.
 Must be a decimal number Default 0.3s. mt# - Set minimum clip length. - Having a minimum clip length helps avoid having many tiny clips Must be a decimal Default 0.5s. db# - Audio level for when silence ends and clips begin.
 Must NOT be a decimal.
 Default -20dB.

-  The MLT project file will be in the same folder as your video, with the same name.
+  The resulting file will be in the same folder as your video, with the same name but the extension changed.
 If that file already exists, you will be asked if you want to overwrite it first.
+You can use the -overwrite option to specify that you want to overwrite any files, if they exist, so you will not be prompted.

 ### Known bugs and tips:

+  Pitivi currently cannot save files from Jiffyedit.
+This will be fixed in upcoming updates as soon as I figure out why.
+For now, just don't let the app close without renderig when you are done editing.

   If a part of the video is cut out that you want to include, if using Shotcut, you can drag from the edges of the clip to recover more of the video to include.

 ### Roadmap:
  - Fix bugs.
- - Add support for Pitivi.
+ - Fix Pitivi not saving projects.
  - Add support for auto filters.

 ### For potential contributors: